graham1996/Horror-Scopes/README.md

 User story:

-AS a user I want to find out my sun/moon sign and horoscope
+AS a user I want to be able to see what the future has in store for me

-WHEN I enter my birth information
+WHEN I enter my birthday information

 THEN I am presented with my sun/moon sign info/picture and a daily horoscope